West Florida: Later history and legacy

-The Spanish continued to dispute the annexation of the western parts of its West Florida colony, but their power in the region was too weak to do anything about it.
+The Spanish continued to dispute the annexation of the western parts of its West Florida colony, but their power in the region was too weak to do anything about it, since it was facing concurrently the wars of independence of colonies throughout the Spanish Empire.
 They continued administering the remainder of the colony (between the Perdido and Suwannee Rivers) from the capital at Pensacola.

 On February 22, 1819, Spain and the United States signed the Adams-Onís Treaty.
 In this treaty, Spain ceded both West and East Florida to the United States in exchange for compensation and the renunciation of American claims to Texas.
 Following ratification by Spain on October 24, 1820, and the United States on February 19, 1821, the treaty took effect, thereby establishing the current boundaries.

 President James Monroe was authorized on March 3, 1821, to take possession of East Florida and West Florida for the United States and provide for initial governance.
 As a result, the U.S. military took over and governed both Floridas with Andrew Jackson serving as governor.
 The United States soon organized the Florida Territory on March 30, 1822, by combining East Florida and the rump West Florida east of the Perdido River and establishing a territorial government.
 It was then admitted to the Union as a state on March 3, 1845.